Jennifer Lawrence Wore the Anti-Trend Shoe Style That French Women Love

 -

-Katie Holmes Just Wore the Flat Shoe Color All the Cool Girls Are Wearing This Summer
+Katie Holmes Just Wore the Flat Shoe Colour All the Cool Girls Are Wearing This Summer

 Pro tip: Wear them in place of black.